jemish8/Algorithms-2020fall/homeworks/Homework03.md

 With the help of an example, discuss the steps involved in developing a dynamic programming algorithm to solve a problem.

 ## Question 3 (programming)
 For the problem of calculating n<sup>th</sup> Fibonacci number - (a) propose a recursive solution (implementation), (b) a dynamic programming solution using the top-down approach, and (c) a dynamic programming solution using the bottom-up approach.
 Test the running time of the three implemetations with large values of n and discuss your running time.
+You can use (not required) the libraries such as [timeit](https://docs.python.org/3/library/timeit.html) to check your running times.

 ## Question 4
 What is the matrix chain multiplication problem?
 Discuss how dynamic programming can be applied to solve it.